scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 Commutative Many-to-one Matching
 ................................

 Many-to-one matching for commutative terms is more involved.
 We use a nested ``CommutativeMatcher`` which in turn uses another ``ManyToOneMatcher`` to match the subterms.
 Our approach is similar to the one used by Bachmair and Kirchner in their respective works :cite:`Bachmair1995,Kirchner2001`.
 We match all the subterms of the commutative function in the subject with a many-to-one matcher constructed from the subpatterns of the commutative function in the pattern (except for sequence variables, which are handled separately).
 The resulting matches form a bipartite graph, where one set of nodes consists of the subject subterms and the other contains all the pattern subterms.
 Two nodes are connected by an edge iff the pattern matches the subject.
 Such an edge is also labeled with the match substitution(s).
 Finding an overall match is then accomplished by finding a maximum matching in this graph.
 However, for the matching to be valid, all the substitutions on its edges must be compatible, i.e. they cannot have contradicting replacements for the same variable.
 We use the Hopcroft-Karp algorithm :cite:`Hopcroft1973` to find an initial maximum matching.
 However, since we are also interested in all matches and the initial matching might have incompatible substitutions, we use the algorithm described by Uno, Fukuda and Matsui :cite:`Fukuda1994,Uno1997` to enumerate all maximum matchings.

-We want to avoid yielding redundant matches, therefore we extended the bipartite graph by introducing a total order over its two node sets.
+To avoid yielding redundant matches, we extended the bipartite graph by introducing a total order over its two node sets.
 This enables determining whether the edges of a matching maintain the order induced by the subjects or whether some of the edges "cross".
 Formally, for all edge pairs :math:`(p, s), (p', s') \in M` we require :math:`(s \equiv s' \wedge p > p') \implies s > s'` to hold where :math:`M` is the matching, :math:`s, s'` are subjects, and :math:`p, p'` are patterns.
 An example of this is given in Figure :ref:`fig:bipartite2`.
 The order of the nodes is indicated by the numbers next to them.
 The only two maximum matchings for this particular match graph are displayed.
 In the left matching, the edges with the same subject cross and hence this matching is discarded.
 The other matching is used because it maintains the order.
-This ensures only unique matches are yielded.
+This ensures that only unique matches are yielded.
-Once a matching for the subpatterns is obtained, the remaining subject arguments are distributed in the same way as for one-to-one matching which has been described before.
+Once a matching for the subpatterns is obtained, the remaining subject arguments are distributed to sequence variables in the same way as for one-to-one matching.

 .. figure:: bipartite2.pdf